olgarithms/sphinx-tutorial/docs/getting-started-with-sphinx.md

 preferred browser.

 {: .tip }
-In VS Code, you can get the `HTML Preview` extension to preview the output `html` files.

 Alternatively, we can run our own python server in the `_build/html` directory, so that we can also move around the pages.
 Run the command

 ```py
 python3.10 -m http.server